 The Transport & Mobility Forum, Cork (TMF) is a representative group of organisations who have a common interest in sustainable and active travel.

-In 2013 Cork Environmental Forum (CEF) applied for and was successful in securing funding of €7k through an EU Sustainable Urban Mobility Programme “Do the Right Mix” to run an initiative called “Mix Your Mode”.
+In 2013 The Environmental Forum applied for and was successful in securing funding of €7k through an EU Sustainable Urban Mobility Programme “Do the Right Mix” to run an initiative called “Mix Your Mode”.
 Part of the application process was to identify relevant partners across the different sectors, those partners and others now form the wide ranging stakeholder group that is the TMF, Cork.
-In 2018 Healthy Ireland funding was secured for the post of TMF Coordinator who is employed by CEF.
+In 2018 Healthy Ireland funding was secured for the post of TMF Coordinator, who is employed by us.

 The Cork Food Policy Council is a partnership between representatives of the community, food retail, farming, fishing, restaurant/catering, education, environmental and health sectors and local authorities.

 EcCoWell is a cross-sectoral partnership focused on integrating strategies across ecology & economy (Ec), community & culture (Co) well-being & lifelong learning (WeLL).

 The Environmental Forum is a member of a number of national and international networks.

 The Environmental Forum is one of 15 member organisations of Global Action Plan International,

 Coastwatch Europe (CWE) is an international network of environmental groups, universities and other educational institutions, who in turn work with local groups and individuals around the coast of Europe.
 The goal of CWE is the protection and sustainable use of coastal resources, and informed public participation in environmental planning and management.

 Community Resources Network of Ireland (CRNI) is the all island representative body for community based reuse, recycling and waste prevention organisations.